collective/plone.recipe.varnish/README.txt

 ---------------

 Varnish supports load balancing by configuring a director for a pool of backends.
-This director sends the incoming requests that cannot be fulfulled by varnish to backends in the pool in either random or round robin fashion.
+This director sends the incoming requests that cannot be fulfulled by varnish to$ backends in the pool in either random or round robin fashion.
 You can configure the director via the balancer option::